• Skip to primary navigation

 Instructions

-Do not stir the pasta but gently push it with a spoon to make sure it is all in the water.
+Instant Pot Tip: Do not stir the pasta but gently push it with a spoon to make sure it is all in the water.
 Stirring may cause the pasta to settle and burn to the bottom.

-mac & cheese on wooden spoon
+Prepared mac and cheese on a wooden spoon.

 Serving suggestion